objekx/objecx-ui/README.md

 # Velin UI

 Lightweight, HTML-first design system with Velin identity: monochrome base with rainbow gradient accents.
-No JS framework required—drop in the CSS/JS and use.
+No JS framework required — drop in a small snippet and a <link/> to the deployement and get started with Velin.
+Read $QuickStart for more

 ## Quick start